Understanding the impact of institutional financial support

 - a final report on the development of a set of tools to help universities evaluate the impact of their financial support packages, including a set of survey and interview questions (appendix 2 and 3)

-- an accompanying technical workbook to guide universities through the process of implementing the statistical model developed by the team.
+- an accompanying technical workbook written to guide universities in the pilot stage of the project through the process of implementing the statistical model developed by the team.

 This project was designed to help us understand more about what impact financial support (such as bursaries and scholarships) given by universities and colleges to students has on widening participation to higher education in England.